 Weekly Times (Melbourne), 3 July 1897, p.
 22

-In 1899, Trooper Harkus returned to London with the Parramatta Lancers again, with his wife and children.
+In 1899, Trooper Harkus returned to Britain with the Parramatta Lancers again, with his wife and children.
 The Regiment travelled to London at their own expense, to engage in military training and compete in local tournaments.
 While in Britain, their commanders volunteered the men to join British troops fighting the Boer War in South Africa.

 Trooper ‘Ben’ and Mrs Harkus (centre) with their children in Aldershot, Britain during Parramatta Lancers’ visit to undertaken military training, 1899.
 Source: Lancer Barracks Museum